salma-emara/aps105-book/textbook/chapters/chapter05-functions/functions.md

 1. Printing the lines
 2. Printing the stars in each line

 Printing the lines is a bigger problem that involves printing the stars in each line.
 Creating a function for each problem makes it easier to think clearly about the solution.
-For example, to print a particular number of stars, we can use the following function:
+For example, to print a particular number of stars, we can use the following function `printStars`:

 ```{figure} ./images/function-implementation.png
 :alt: Function implementation that prints a number of stars